Workshop · Communication Skills

 Charlotte Davies smiling and sitting on a stool with a notebook

 I know what it’s like to be in that room.
-I also know what makes a pitch land and what makes it get forgotten.
+I also know what makes pitches and introductions land and what makes it get forgotten.

 My workshops are designed to be warm and welcoming, because I’ve seen that’s when people do their best work.